Welcome to Day 2

 5. What kind of dolls do you collect?

-They are very casually hanging around, sitting in their house waiting to model my next project.
+very casually hanging around, sitting in their house waiting to model my

 6. Do you have a favorite doll, or brand of doll to photograph?